-Kathryn Love Board Chair, is the General Counsel of Capacity, a growing start-up technology business in St. Louis.
-In addition, Kathryn has worked for 26 years in the business law section of Bryan Cave Leighton Paisner LLP, an international law firm, where she was a co-Leader of the firm’s Higher Education Team, and she works primarily on transactions and with non-profits, entrepreneurs and growth-oriented businesses.
-She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), Big Brothers Big Sisters of Eastern Missouri, Pedal the Cause and Barnes-Jewish Hospital.
-In 2003, Kathryn was recognized as a “40 Under 40” by the St. Louis Business Journal.
+Kathryn Love, Board Chair, is the General Counsel of Capacity, a growing start-up technology business in St. Louis.
+In addition, Kathryn has worked for 26 years in the business law section of Bryan Cave Leighton Paisner LLP, an international law firm, where she was a co-Leader of the firm’s Higher Education Team.
+She works primarily on transactions and with non-profits, entrepreneurs and growth-oriented businesses.
+She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), Big Brothers Big Sisters of Eastern Missouri, Pedal the Cause, The Muny and Barnes-Jewish Hospital.
 Kathryn attended a girls’ school from first through twelfth grade and is a graduate of Princeton University and Hastings College of Law.
 Kathryn and her husband have three daughters.

 Mary Stillman is the Founder of Hawthorn Leadership School for Girls and was, until July 2018, the school’s Executive Director.
-She currently serves as the Executive Director of the Hawthorn Leadership School Foundation which raises funds to support the school.
+She currently serves as the Chair of the Hawthorn Leadership School Foundation's Board of Directors.
 Mary graduated from Princeton University and Yale Law School.
-After practicing law for several years in Washington, D.C, she moved back to Missouri where she had spent her childhood.
+After practicing law for several years in Washington, D.C., she moved back to Missouri where she had spent her childhood.
 Mary worked at Washington University, first as an Assistant Dean focusing on freshman programming and later teaching a freshman seminar on the Bill of Rights.
-She serves on the Boards of Trustees of Washington University, the Donald Danforth Plant Science Center, and december literary magazine.
+She serves on the Boards of Trustees of Washington University, the Donald Danforth Plant Science Center, and December literary magazine.
 She serves on the vestry of her church and is a member of the National Council of the Gephardt Institute for Public Service at Washington University and the National Advisory Board of the John C. Danforth Center on Religion and Politics, also at Washington University.
-Mary and her husband Tom have three children, John, Isabelle and Anna.
+Mary and her husband Tom have three children, John, Isabelle, and Anna.